hiennguyen92/iiv-demo/readme.md

 # React Native Template

 ## Description
-* Template project with Redux, Saga, React Navigation.
+* project with Redux, Saga, React Navigation.

 ## How to run
 * Clone this project.